 Staying Connected Means Staying Curious

-When father-son relationships are strained, oftentimes there can be a component of dad’s unresolved hurt feelings from his own childhood.
-Fathers with unresolved emotional issues tend to take things very personally.
+Often, when a father-son relationship is strained, there is a component of the dad’s unresolved hurt feelings from his own childhood.
+Fathers with lingering emotional issues tend to take things very personally.
 They perceive their son’s behavior as if it is a direct reflection of themselves as a man and as a father.